mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 The exact values are found in the programmers manual on pages 63 and 90.
-Note that you can split these up even more and give the various sections different premissions.
+Note that you can split these up even more and give the various sections different permissions.
 For example, if you wanted the second half of the flash to be read only you could:

 ~~~